-For the best results, try rubbing them around places like your baseboards, bookshelves and window sills.
+The leftover peels from lemons, limes, oranges, and other citrus fruits can help keep spiders out.
+For the best results, try rubbing them around places like your baseboards, bookshelves, and window sills.
 You can also place them in your garden to keep them away from your plants.

 7. Use tea tree, lavender, or Eucalyptus oil.

-These natural oils work fantastic as natural spider repellent.
+These natural oils work great as a natural spider repellent.
 Mix about 5-7 drops in a spray bottle, with about 16 ounces of warm water, and spray throughout your RV as needed.

 8. Sprinkle tobacco around your shelves.

-You don’t need to be a smoker to try this method (though you do need to be over 18, of course).
-You can either sprinkle some throughout your RV on places like the bookshelf or windowsill, or soak some in water and then spray it around.
+You don’t need to be a smoker to try this method (though you do need to be over 18).
+You can either sprinkle some throughout your RV on places like the bookshelf or windowsill or soak some in water and then spray it around.

 9. Make a garlic spray.

 Like vampires, spiders are known to hate garlic.
 Try blending about 10-12 cloves with a cup and a half of water, and then strain out the pulp.
 Then combine that strained garlic water with another gallon of water and pour it into a spray bottle for a homemade natural pesticide.